 Especially if the theft is substantial, you may want to consult an outside expert.
 There are professional investigators who could help gather evidence.
 An outside expert can not only bring their own specialized knowledge to the investigation but will also be a neutral party.
 This can help ensure that a manager’s opinion of their staff members isn’t influencing the investigation in any way.

 It’s also important to consult with a lawyer.
 A lawyer can tell you what the company’s rights and obligations are.

 The punishment should fit the crime.
 For minor thefts, a written warning or probation might be a sufficient punishment.
 However, for larger crimes, your hands might be tied.
 You may be required to fire the employee or even contact law enforcement.

 Preventing theft in the first place is the best course of action.
 There are several steps you can take to avoid theft occurring at your company, including:

 Are you looking for a HRIS that can manage inventory and accounts?
 Let HR Payroll Systems match you with the right vendor for your company.
-Visit our vendor match page today to get started.
+Visit our Software Match page today to get started.

 Use our Software Match tool — completed in less than two minutes!

 Chat one-on-one with an HR Software Specialist to discuss your business needs.